 Follow these simple guidelines, and your circular saw should not stick.

 Keeping your circular saw clean is important.
 Get in the habit of cleaning it of debris and dust after each use.

-After cleaning your saw, a little bit of oil will help keep it in good working condition, as well.
-It doesn’t need to be oiled often, but once in a while will keep it turning smoothly for you.
+After cleaning your saw, a little oil will also help keep it in good working condition.
+It doesn’t need to be oiled often, but once in a while, it will keep running smoothly for you.
 A little oil on the inner washers, too, is a good idea.